Experiential Credit gives you the chance to put your new skills into action by engaging with local and global

 - You can earn points for both academic and extra-curricular activities with a cross-cultural or leadership focus, e.g. going on a student exchange, doing an internship or participating in an internationally-focused event.

 - We are here to help!
 Chat to our friendly GLP Advisors for advice on how to find activities that are tailored to your interests or academic studies.

 - You just need to make sure you keep records of your experiential activities as evidence of completion.
-For a range of forms that will help you do this on Thrive (forms are visible once enrolled in the Program).
+You will find a range of forms that will help you do this on Thrive (forms are visible once enrolled in the Program).

 What kind of activities will I do?

 The GLP lets you you tailor your program based on what you are interested in.
 Your Experiential Credit is a chance for you to step out of your comfort-zone and try something new like; learning a language, volunteering your time, or attending a conference or seminar.

 Some GLP students have:

 - Embarked upon a session-long cultural exchange to Hong Kong, studying international law and human rights

 - Demonstrated leadership as a International Student Ambassador

 - Inspired high school students from a refuge background as a Mentor